timplourde/js-components/README.md

 	});

+This is very similar to the previous example but we're relying on Lucid to handle all the event delegation work.

 ### Pros

 We're no longer writing our own event delegation code in each component (or prototypes).
 The code is minimal and nicely decoupled.

 ### Cons

 We needed to expose the ``emitter`` property on each component as well as the ``editor.highlightInvestments`` and ``profile.update`` functions so that we could wire them up.
-Usually when you're building component-based systems, minimizing your public surface area is usually important.
+When you're building component-based systems, minimizing your public surface area is usually important.

 Like in the previous example, we also needed to initialize our ``editor`` after construction.

 ## Example 6: Lucid With Privacy

-We'll modify the previous example to hide the public functions of each component by taking advantage of features in lucid.
+We'll modify the previous example to hide the public functions of each component by taking advantage of features in Lucid.

 	$(document).ready(function () {